For urgent enquiries please call us on the line below from 8:30AM-5PM AEST, if you have a contract, we offer 24/7 support through this number.

 There are various power issues that a UPS will correct depending on topology and functionality incorporated by the manufacturer.
 Without UPS power, critical equipment can easily be damaged from all, or some, of the 10 main power issues that affect mains power, otherwise known as, dirty power.
 In many cases, power issues can be undetectable and cause gradual damage to circuits and other components which is a major cause of premature equipment failure.
 Many power quality problems are missed and go unresolved.

 The high-tech IT equipment and control units of today are more sensitive to electrical disturbances.
 They are also more important to the critical functions of many businesses than they were in the past.
-This results in power quality problems that are more frequent and much more costly than ever before.
-An uninterruptible power supply for server protects your business from common power issues including the ones that go unnoticed so risk of lost revenue and data loss is reduced.
+This results in power quality problems that are more frequent and much costlier than ever before.
+An uninterruptible power supply for servers protects your business from common power issues including the ones that go unnoticed so risk of lost revenue and data loss is reduced.

 Leaving IT assets unprotected is a risk no company can afford, here are just a few reasons why protection from power issues is so important: